 But here’s the catch:

-#2 You Are an Affiliate
+#2 You Are an Affiliate Marketer

-As an affiliate you send visitors to someone else’s website.
+As an affiliate, you send visitors to someone else’s website.

-And in doing so you’re handing them over the traffic along with al its marketing potential.
+By doing this you’re handing them over the traffic along with all its marketing potential.
 In most cases, once someone clicks on your affiliate link, they’re gone.
-You can’t reach and re-attract them to the product anymore.
-The site owner on the other hand can reap all the benefits of this new traffic.
+You can’t reach out and re-attract them to the product anymore.
+The site owner, on the other hand, can reap all the benefits of this new traffic.
 They can add those visitors to their retargeting lists for instance or try to target and convert them in many other ways.
 All while you have to go and look for new visitors again.

 Let me show you how this works, think of your typical affiliate process:

-In every one of those places you include an affiliate link pointing to a page where they could buy a product.
+In every one of those places, you include an affiliate link pointing to a page where they could buy a product.
 But, instead of using the affiliate link you got from the site you’re promoting, you also attach a retargeting pixel to it.

 #3 You’re an Agency Promoting a Clients Site